BroadbandForum/usp/specification/messages/index.md

         }
       }

-In another example, the Controller only wants to read the current status of the Wifi network with the SSID "HomeNetwork" with the BSSID of 00:11:22:33:44:55.
+In another example, the Controller only wants to read the current status of the WiFi network with the SSID "HomeNetwork" with the BSSID of 00:11:22:33:44:55.
 It could use a Get request with the following fields:

     Get {
       param_paths {
-        "Device.Wifi.SSID.[SSID=="Homenetwork"&&BSSID==00:11:22:33:44:55].Status"
+        "Device.WiFi.SSID.[SSID=="Homenetwork"&&BSSID==00:11:22:33:44:55].Status"
       }
     }